jackocnr/intl-tel-input/README.md

 ```

 **isPossibleNumber**
-Check if the current number is possible.
+Check if the current number is possible - [see example](https://intl-tel-input.com/examples/validation-practical.html).
 This is a simple form of validation that only checks the length of the number but should be sufficient for most use cases.
 See `isValidNumber` for more accurate validation, but the advantage of `isPossibleNumber` is that it is much more future-proof as while countries around the world regularly update their number rules, they very rarely change their number lengths.
 If it returns false, you can use `getValidationError` to get more information.
 Requires the `utilsScript` option.
 ```js
 const isPossible = iti.isPossibleNumber();
 ```